Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 tabby cat wagging its tail

-Most everyone knows that a dog enthusiastically wags its tail to show it’s happy.
+Most everyone knows that dogs enthusiastically wag their tails to show that they are happy.
 But what’s the deal with cats?
-If you’re wondering why cats partake in tail wagging, you’re not alone and we’re here to help you get it straight!
+If you’re wondering why cats partake in tail wagging, you’re not alone, and we’re here to help you get it straight!

-Cats wag their tails for many reasons and almost all cats engage in the behavior.
-Tail wagging in cats is a form of body language to tell the world what cats are thinking or feeling.
-Below are some of the main reasons cats wag those gorgeous tails of theirs!
+Cats wag their tails for many reasons, and almost all cats engage in the behavior.
+Tail wagging for cats is a form of body language to express their mental and emotional state.
+Here are some of the main reasons cats wag those gorgeous tails of theirs!

 hepper cat paw divider